Why Exercise Fails To Make You Look Great

 My Induction Into the Fat Cow Hall of Fame

-No matter what the gym evangelists preach, it’s true that, “…for weight loss, exercise is pretty useless,” as highlighted recently by Time magazine.
-When it comes to having your best physique, it’s more about hormones than it is about how much time you sweat in the gym.
+No matter what the gym evangelists preach, it’s true that, “…for weight loss, exercise is pretty useless,” as stated by Eric Ravussin in Time Magazine, chair in diabetes and metabolism at Louisiana State University.
+When it comes to having your best physique, it’s more about hormones, than how much time you sweat in the gym.
 A recent study confirms it.

 Identical Fat Loss

-This is why the hormonally challenged feel lethargic and heavy when exercising.
-To tap into fat reserves for fuel, they’d have to exercise for 1.5 to 4 hours to wake up hormones with exercise!
+Like a hybrid car, the body can use different types of fuel for work.
+Hormones dictate what type it parlays into physical energy.
+When hormonally ignorant, the body will utilize glucose (sugar) and amino acids, while storing fat.
+This usually leaves the hormonally challenged feeling lethargic and heavy.
+To tap into fat reserves for fuel, they’d have to exercise for 1.5 to 4 hours with hormone ignorance!
 We know that ain’t gonna happen.

 Thinking about Wife in Bed Triggers Asthma Attack